In a medium saucepan, heat olive oil over medium-high heat until shimmering. Add farro and cook, stirring until fragrant, about 2-3 minutes.

 Add water and salt to taste (I like 1 teaspoon) and bring to boil.
 Reduce heat to low, cover, and simmer until farro is tender, about 15-18 minutes.
 Drain through a fine-mesh sieve, then spread farro out in a single layer on a rimmed baking sheet to cool to room temperature.

-Here are the three main types of farro (farro is usually found in well-stocked grocery stores with other whole grains such as rice, quinoa, and wheat berries).
+Farro: There are the three main types (farro is usually found in well-stocked grocery stores with other whole grains such as rice, quinoa, and wheat berries).

 Pearled farro: The most common type found in American groceries.
 It has more of the outer husk removed and cooks the fastest, about 10 to 15 minutes.